-CO-1: To understand the importance, roles, duties and responsibilities of a companysecretary

-CO-2: To gain knowledge regarding alterations of memorandum of association, articles of association and procedures involved in issuing prospectus

-CO-3: To understand the concepts of allotment of share capital and preparation of annual reports.

-CO-4: To learn the procedures about appointment and removal of key managerial personnel

-CO-5: To understand the procedure of conducting board meeting and members rights and liabilities

-- UNIT-I Company Secretary kinds of secretary, qualifications, appointment duties, functions, role & responsibilities, liabilities and removal of company secretary (Appointment and Remuneration of managerial personnel) Rules, 2014. - UNIT-II secretarial duties regarding formation of company., memorandum of association and articles of association and issue of prospectus. - UNIT-III- secretarial duties regarding company management and administration Meetings: Calling and conducting meetings of Board, its committees, shareholders and others meeting formalities including of minutes; specimen notices and resolutions Secretarial duties. - UNIT-IV shares and debentures, application, allotment, transfer and transmission, calls and forfeiture, dividend and interest, duties of secretaries.

-UNIT-V Membership in a Company: Procedure for induction of members, expulsion of a member, variation of members' rights;
+- CO-1: To understand the importance, roles, duties and responsibilities of a company secretary - CO-2: To gain knowledge regarding alterations of memorandum of association, articles of association and procedures involved in issuing prospectus - CO-3: To understand the concepts of allotment of share capital and preparation of annual reports. - CO-4: To learn the procedures about appointment and removal of key man agerial personnel - CO-5: To understand he procedure of conducting board meeting and members rights and liabilities - UNIT-I Company Secretary -kinds of secretary, qualifications, appointment-duties, functions, role & responsibilities, liabilities and removal of company secretary (Appointment and Remuneration of managerial personnel) Rules, 2014. - UNIT-II Secretarial duties regarding formation of company.
+Memorandum of association and articles of association and issue of prospectus. - UNIT- III- Secretarial duties regarding company management and administration Meetings: Calling and conducting meetings of Board, its committees, shareholders and others meeting formalities including of minutes; specimen notices and resolutions Secretarial duties. - UNIT-IV Shares and debentures, application, allotment, transfer and transmission, calls and forfeiture, dividend and interest, duties of secretaries. - UNIT-V Membership in a Company: Procedure for induction of members, expulsion of a member, variation of members" rights;